Why are my cat's eyes watering: causes, signs and care

 Cat with watery eyes

 A cat's eyes are undoubtedly one of the most striking parts of its body.
-Besides being very expressive, They allow you to see in very little light.Something that no human being can do without a night vision device.
+Besides being very expressive, they allow it to see in very low light , something no human can do without night vision devices.

-When they're not healthy, it's easy to worry; in fact, this is what every responsible caregiver should be doing.
-So, if you're wondering Why are my cat's eyes watering?Next, we'll tell you What are the possible causes, how to recognize them, and what can you do? in each case to protect your eye health.
+When they're not healthy, it's easy to worry; in fact, that's what every responsible caregiver should be concerned about.
+So, if you're wondering why your cat's eyes are watering , we'll tell you what the possible causes are, how to recognize them, and what you can do in each case to protect their eye health.

 Is it normal for my cat's eyes to water?